akshaygangadhar99/Java---Mini-Project/README.md

 - We hope this serves as a concrete foundation to help our university develop a real-time portal which can help smoothen the hostel-booking process in the near future.

 ## Key Features of the Roommate Portal Application
+There are two user modules - Admin & Student.

+### Student Module
-- Students can search for available aparments and villas based on their choice of room type (3/4-sharing).
+- House listings are displayed based on user-specified choice of filters.
+Students can search for available aparments and villas based on their choice of room type (3/4-sharing).
-- On selection of a room (within an apartment or villa), profiles of potential roommates
+- On viewing a room (within an apartment or a villa), profiles of potential roommates (who have already booked a bed) will be visible.
+- Users will be able to view key insights such as:
+  - Gender-based demographics of users
+  - Total bookings based on distance from the university
+  - Street-wise distribution of religions
+- The intention is to help students get as much crucial information as possible that will help them make the best decision with respect to their housing concerns.

+### Admin Module
+Admins can avail several different functionalities such as:
+  - View all bookings
+  - Delete bookings
+  - Block / Unblock buildings
+  - Block / Unblock apartments
+  - Block / Unblock villas

 ## Database
 MySQL has been selected as the RDBMS for our portal.
 There are 10 tables in our MySQL database.
 These are: